gianni-blaising/gianni-blaising.github.io/_pages/about.md

 This website serves as a research log documenting my academic journey and my preparation for the **BMST 2026 program** within the 4EU+ Alliance.

-All primary sources and foundational materials supporting this research are listed in the 'References' section
+All primary sources and foundational materials supporting this research are listed in the 'References' section.